 A staff member opens an email infected with a ransomware virus.
 The virus immediately halts your access to your data and your computer systems.
 The ransomware tells access denied until you pay a specific amount of ransom.

 Perpetrators of cybercrime will count on businesses agreeing to pay so they can resume operations.
 This affects your bottom line.
 Additionally, when customers hear of the breach, they often lose trust in your business.
 Some customers will file lawsuits against the company which suffered the attack, especially if a work stoppage cost a customer a large amount of money.

 A Cyber Protection Insurance Policy can help you recover lost revenue, pay for the costs of data recovery and security updates, legal fees, and crisis management.

-Cyber Protection Insurance can do more than give you peace of mind, and it can save your business if you are the victim of a cyberattack.
+Cyber Protection Insurance does more than give you peace of mind; it can save your business if you are the victim of a cyberattack.